Stern-Lab/FITS/docs/source/use_cases.rst

     :alt: Bottleneck vs. sample size
     :figclass: align-center

-| Assuming no sampling (parameters file available here), only an extremely deleterious allele would show such trajectories.
+| Assuming no sampling (parameters file available :download:`here <examples/sample_effect/params_infer_fitness_wo_sample.txt>`), only an extremely deleterious allele would show such trajectories.
 FITS, as expected infers the fitness of the allele to be w=0 for all three cases (w=0,1,1.5).

-| In contrast, applying sampling to the simulation process (parameters file available here) give more informative results.
+| In contrast, applying sampling to the simulation process (parameters file available :download:`here <examples/sample_effect/params_infer_fitness_w_sample.txt>`) give more informative results.
 For w=0,1 which look essentially the same, FITS infers w=0.7, and for w=1.5 it infers w=1.03.
 All latter results show wide range of probable values in the posterior distribution (0.0-1.4 and 0.0-1.6 respectively).

 | We believe the sample-size parameter could be helpful both for improving accuracy of inference as well as for exploratory purposes.